suxi1314/test_powergraph/README.md

 # all documents of topic_model
 doc/

-# a sixty seconds example test in tookit.html
+# Implement of the sixty seconds example
 sixty_second_test_of_daily_kos/